 - Noise.
 Noise could be a factor when your toilet is going to be installed near high transit areas.

 - Color.
 More than 80 percent go after traditional white, although more and more people each day are trying new exotic colors.

-- Water Lines.
-Use flexible stainless steel water lines instead or rigid chrome-platted copper lines.
+- Water lines.
+Use flexible stainless steel water lines instead of or rigid chrome-platted copper lines.

 These are the top toilet manufacturers that you can find in the U.S. It will all depend on previous factors and how much money the client is willing to pay.